IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 #### Guardrails

-NETWORK-01(x - "should") No individual network parameter **should** change more than once per two epochs
+NETWORK-01 (x - "should") No individual network parameter **should** change more than once per two epochs

-NETWORK-02 (x -"should") Only one network parameter **should**be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits
+NETWORK-02 (x -"should") Only one network parameter **should** be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits

 Changes to Specific Network Parameters

-Block Size (maxBlockBodySize)
+#### Block Size (maxBlockBodySize)

 The maximum size of a block,in Bytes.

 #### Guardrails

-MBBS-01(y) *maxBlockBodySize****must not**exceed 122,880 Bytes (120KB)
+MBBS-01 (y) *maxBlockBodySize* ***must not** exceed 122,880 Bytes (120KB)

-MBBS-02(y)*maxBlockBodySize* **must not**be lower than 24,576 Bytes (24KB)
+MBBS-02 (y) *maxBlockBodySize* **must not** be lower than 24,576 Bytes (24KB)

-MBBS-03a(x-"exceptional circumstances") *maxBlockBodySize* **must not**be decreased, other than in exceptional circumstances where there are potential problems with security, performance, functionality or long-term sustainability
+MBBS-03a (x-"exceptional circumstances") *maxBlockBodySize* **must not** be decreased, other than in exceptional circumstances where there are potential problems with security, performance, functionality or long-term sustainability

-MBBS-04(~- no access to existing parameter values) *maxBlockBodySize***must**be large enough to include at least one transaction (that is, *maxBlockBodySize***must** be at least *maxTxSize*)
+MBBS-04 (~ no access to existing parameter values) *maxBlockBodySize* **must** be large enough to include at least one transaction (that is, *maxBlockBodySize* **must** be at least *maxTxSize*)

-MBBS-05 (x- "should")*maxBlockBodySize***should**be changed by at most 10,240 Bytes (10KB) per epoch (5 days), and preferably by 8,192 Bytes (8KB) or less per epoch
+MBBS-05 (x- "should")*maxBlockBodySize* **should** be changed by at most 10,240 Bytes (10KB) per epoch (5 days), and preferably by 8,192 Bytes (8KB) or less per epoch

-MBBS-06$( x - ^ { prime prime } s h o u l d ^ { prime prime } )$The block size**should not** induce an additional Transmission Control Protocol(TCP) round trip.
-Any increase beyond this must be backed by performance analysis,simulation and benchmarking
+MBBS-06 (x - "should") The block size **should not** induce an additional Transmission Control Protocol (TCP) round trip.
+Any increase beyond this must be backed by performance analysis, simulation, and benchmarking.

-MBBS-07(x - "unquantifiable") The impact of any change to *maxBlockBodySize* **must**be confirmed by detailed benchmarking/simulation and not exceed the requirements of the block diffusion/propagation time budgets, as described below.
-Any increase to *maxBlockBodySize*must also consider future requirements for Plutus script execution

-(*maxBlockExecutionUnits[steps]*)against the total block diffusion target of 3s with 95%block propagation within 5s.
-The limit on maximum block size may be increased in the future if this is supported by benchmarking and monitoring results
+MBBS-07 (x - "unquantifiable") The impact of any change to *maxBlockBodySize* **must** be confirmed by detailed benchmarking/simulation and not exceed the requirements of the block diffusion/propagation time budgets, as described below.
+Any increase to *maxBlockBodySize* must also consider future requirements for Plutus script execution (*maxBlockExecutionUnits[steps]*) against the total block diffusion target of 3s with 95% block propagation within 5s.
+The limit on maximum block size may be increased in the future if this is supported by benchmarking and monitoring results.

 #### TransactionSize(maxTxSize)